nwillems94/recipes/content/_desserts/horchata.md

 The next day discard cinnamon sticks and blend the rice and water in your blender at the highest speed for about 5 minutes.

 Pass through a fine mesh sieve about two times to catch all the gritty bits.
-(A stocking works great) Discard the remaining rice pulp.
+Discard the remaining rice pulp.

 Pour into a pitcher, add skim milk, sugar, cinnamon and vanilla and mix well by stirring.
 Refrigerate until ready to serve.